-Under our annual cash bonus plan, each of our named executive officers is eligible for a target bonus specified as a percentage of his base salary.
-For 2018, the target bonus for Mr. Tyagarajan was 160% of his year-end base salary and the target bonuses for the other named executive officers ranged between 70% of base salary (for Mr. Cogny) and 100% of base salary (for Messrs.
-Fitzpatrick, Mehta and Singh).
-For Messrs.
-Tyagarajan, Fitzpatrick and Cogny, who have employment agreements that specify bonus opportunities, the compensation committee took into consideration the requirements under their agreements in setting their bonus targets.
-See "-Narrative Disclosure to Summary Compensation Table and Grant of Plan-Based Awards Table-Employment Agreements with Named Executive Officers."
+Under our annual cash bonus plan, each of our named executive officers is eligible for a target bonus specified as a percentage of his or her base salary.
+For 2021, Mr. Tyagarajan's target bonus was approximately 163% of his base salary and our other named executive officers' target bonuses were 100% of their base salaries.
+The compensation committee took into consideration the requirements under each of our named executive officer's employment agreements in setting their bonus targets.
+See "-Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table-Employment Agreements with Named Executive Officers."